cdoublev/css/doc/parse/README.md

   - `<stylesheet>` accepts all rules excluding those defined by the parent rule or style sheet (context)
   - `<rule-list>` only accepts rules defined by the context
-  - a qualified rule at the top-level of `<stylesheet>` is a style rule
+  - a qualified rule at the top level of `<stylesheet>` is a style rule
   - a qualified rule always accepts a list of `<declaration>`s and a style rule accepts `<style-block>`
   - `<style-block>` accepts a list of `<declaration>`s, style rules whose selectors start with `&`, `@nest` whose selectors includes `&`, `@media`, and `@supports`
   - `<declaration-list>` only accepts a list of `<declaration>`s for properties/descriptors defined by the context, and (for back-compatibility with CSS2) at-rules defined by the context

-To sum up, the content of an at-rule (`<stylesheet>`, `<rule-list>`, or `<declaration-list>`) depends on its context, eg.:
+To sum up, the block content of an at-rule (`<stylesheet>`, `<rule-list>`, or `<declaration-list>`) depends on its context, eg.:

   - `@media` contains `<stylesheet>` excluding non top-level rules, but it contains `<style-block>` when nested in a style rule or `@nest`
   - `@keyframes` contains `<rule-list>` limited to qualified rules matching `<keyframe-selector># { <declaration-list> }`, where `<declaration-list>` excludes at-rules and is limited to declaration names matching animatable properties
   - `@font-feature-values` contains `<declaration-list>` limited to declaration names matching `font-display` and to at-rules matching `<font-feature-value-type>`

-Some rules also define in which order they should appear, wether or not their properties or descriptors interact with the cascade, if `!important` is allowed in declaration value, etc.
+Some rules also define in which order they must appear, wether or not their properties or descriptors interact with the cascade, if `!important` is allowed in declaration value, etc.

 ## `Element.style`

-`Element.style` is an instance of [`CSSStyleDeclaration`](https://drafts.csswg.org/cssom/#the-cssstyledeclaration-interface) representing a list of CSS declarations.
+`Element.style` is an instance of [`CSSStyleDeclaration`](https://drafts.csswg.org/cssom/#the-cssstyledeclaration-interface) representing a CSS declaration list.

-A `<declaration>` is a property or descriptor name, followed by `:`, a value, and an optional suffix `!important`.
-A `<declaration>` for a property should apply to an `Element`, otherwise it is a `<declaration>` for a descriptor.
-A `<declaration>` for a property only exist in the block of a qualified rule, while a `<declaration>` for a descriptor can also exist in the prelude of an at-rule (eg. in a feature or media query).
+A `<declaration>` is a property or descriptor name, followed by `:`, a value, and an optional `!important` suffix.
+A `<declaration>` for a property must apply to an `Element`, otherwise it is a `<declaration>` for a descriptor.
+A `<declaration>` for a property only exist in the block content of a qualified rule, while a `<declaration>` for a descriptor can both exist in the block content of a rule or in its prelude (eg. in a feature or media query).

 `CSSStyleDeclaration` is also named a *CSS declaration block* in CSSOM, but a block implies the presence of its *associated tokens* (`{}`) wrapping its content, while `Element.style` has none.
 More precisely, `CSSStyleDeclaration` is *the content of a CSS declaration block*.